andersonjwan/readings/README.md

 # Readings
 The purpose of this repository is to store my related textbook reading exercise solutions and any other additional information related to the textbook (e.g., notes, links, resources).

 I use a BibTeX-inspired naming convention for the folders to reduce clutter and keep uniformity.
-The general format is the first author's surname, followed by the year of publication, followed by the first meaning world in the book title (i.e., no articles).
+The general format is the first author's surname, followed by the year of publication, followed by the first meaningful word in the book title (i.e., no articles).

 ## Books
 See the legend below for mapping ISBNs to directories&mdash;organized alphabetically by title.
 In addition, each book "location" should have its own information detailing exercises and general navigation.